-- At the February 14, 2023 meeting, the Board of Directors authorized a share buyback program for the repurchase of up to \$1 billion of Barrick's outstanding common shares over the next 12 months (the "2023 Repurchase Program").
-Barrick's 2022 Repurchase Program was terminated in connection with the new program.
-Barrick did not purchase any shares under the 2023 Repurchase Program.
-For more information, see "Share Buyback Program". - In 2023, approximately \$43 million of the principal amount of the 5.950% notes due 2039 issued by Barrick (PD) Australia Finance Pty Ltd. were repaid pursuant to open market repurchases.
-For more details, see "Material Contracts". - Over the course of the last three years, Barrick completed the sale of various non-core minority equity interests for proceeds of approximately \$0.4 billion. - At the February 13, 2024 meeting, the Board of Directors authorized a new share buyback program for the repurchase of up to \$1 billion of Barrick's outstanding common shares over the next 12 months (the "2024 Repurchase Program").
-Barrick's 2023 Repurchase Program was terminated in connection with the new program.
-The actual number of common shares that may be purchased, and the timing of any such purchases, will be determined by Barrick based on a number of factors, including the Company's financial performance, the availability of cash flows, and the consideration of other uses of cash, including capital investment opportunities, returns to shareholders, and debt reduction.
-The 2024 Repurchase Program does not obligate the Company to acquire any particular number of common shares, and the 2024 Repurchase Program may be suspended or discontinued at any time at the Company's discretion.
-For more information, see "Share Buyback Program".
+- In 2023, approximately \$43 million of the principal amount of the 5.950% notes due 2039 issued by Barrick (PD) Australia Finance Pty Ltd. were repaid pursuant to open market repurchases.
+For more details, see "Material Contracts". - Barrick's Board of Directors has authorized an annual share buyback program for each of 2022, 2023, 2024 and 2025, for the repurchase of up to \$1 billion of Barrick's outstanding common shares over the relevant 12 month period (each, a "Repurchase Program").
+Barrick repurchased \$424 million of shares under the 2022 Repurchase Program, did not repurchase any shares under the 2023 Repurchase Program and repurchased \$498 million of shares under the 2024 Repurchase Program.
+The actual number of common shares that may be purchased under the 2025 Repurchase Program, and the timing of any such purchases, will be determined by Barrick based on a number of factors, including the Company's financial performance, the availability of cash flows, and the consideration of other uses of cash, including capital investment opportunities, returns to shareholders, and debt reduction.
+The 2025 Repurchase Program does not obligate the Company to acquire any particular number of common shares, and the 2025 Repurchase Program may be suspended or discontinued at any time at the Company's discretion.
+For more information, see "Share Buyback Program". - Over the course of the last three years, Barrick completed the sale of various non-core minority equity interests for proceeds of approximately \$0.5 billion.
+Barrick has also entered into several agreements to sell its interests in certain royalty portfolios and exploration projects for a combination of cash proceeds, shares and/or future royalties.

-Results of Operations in 2023
+Results of Operations in 2024